How to claim your share of the $700M Equifax breach settlement

 Prepare and file your claim

-On the Equifax Data Breach Settlement webist, you can now file a claim to get back money you lost as a result of the wide-ranging hack.
+On the Equifax Data Breach Settlement website, you can now file a claim to get back money you lost or spent as a result of the wide-ranging hack.
 Here's how to prepare for and then submit a claim.

 - To support your claim, you'll need to gather any documents and receipts you have related to the breach to show expenses you had to recover from identity theft, for example, and money lost because of the breach.